abalajiksh/mysite/content/posts/Comments-Engine-Works-Finally.md

 ## The Promised Detour

 Turns out I forgot the access credentials for my server at Hetzner Cloud and lost access.
 So I had to delete the server, create a new one and set up all over again.
 This time, as I realized lately, I need an internal documentation, just like my company uses Confluence, to maintain all this crazy stuff I do for fun.
-So, I installed LogSeq and stored all critical information there, but sooner I will move to a self-hosted application to do the same as I jump between computers and platforms to work on these things and I don't want to run Syncthing everywhere just to keep them synced.
+So, I installed LogSeq and stored all critical information there.
+However, sooner I will move to a self-hosted application to do the same as I jump between computers and platforms to work on these things.
+I don't want to run Syncthing everywhere just to keep them synced.
 I am looking at Outline[^2] and Bookstack[^3], and quite confused with one to opt-for.
 Let me know in the comments!!

 ## More Setup